excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

 * Tag branches with meaningful names to identify features
 * Only promote peer reviewed code into the "master" branch

 > __All Branches Work The Same Way__ There are many strategies that may be employed when branching.
 Regardless of the branching strategies that are used, it's helpful to know that technically branches all function the same way.
-Terms like "long running branches" or "topic branches" simply refer to a strategy for how to use the branching technical and do not refer to any specific technical feature of a branch.
+Terms like "long running branches" or "topic branches" simply refer to a strategy for how to use the branching feature of Git.

 ### Long Running Branch: Master
 A project can support multiple "long running" branches that are always open and ready for new code.
 It's typical to have a long running branch called "master" that holds stable code that is currently in production and code soon to be deployed to production.
 It's not uncommon for development teams to have a long running branch called "develop" that contains less stable code that needs to be tested and verified before being pushed to the more stable "master" branch.